Rustimation/Pylontech-Battery-Monitoring/README.md

 # Pylontech Wakeup Function for "C" Models like US2000C
 an addtion to and based on
-# Pylontech Battery Monitoring via WiFi by Ireneusz Kzielinski [https://github.com/irekzielinski/Pylontech-Battery-Monitoring]
+# Pylontech Battery Monitoring via WiFi by Ireneusz Zielinski [https://github.com/irekzielinski/Pylontech-Battery-Monitoring]

 An Instructable in German can be found at [https://rustimation.eu]